 - Dont replace something unless it is broken.
 You don’t need the latest I-phone or the newest TV.
 It’s not a necessity.

-- Plan your meals and use cheaper ingredients that go a long way such as brown rice or lentils, as well as making some meals ‘meatless’ to save money.
+- Plan your meals in advance and use cheaper ingredients that go a long way such as brown rice or lentils.
+Make some meals ‘meatless’ to save money.

 - Look after your belongings.
 Take care of your clothing, house, furniture and car.
 The longer things last, the better.
 Also, sometimes it is better to buy a more expensive item to ensure it is good quality, rather than something that will need to be replaced regularly, as it saves you money in the long run.